K0kliko/Eve/README.md

 -Before launching Eve.bat read this

+-Right-click Show more options and create a shortcut

+-Right-click on Eve.bat - Shortcut and rename (F2) and give it the name Eve

+-Fact right click on Eve.bat - Shortcut and make properties change icon OK Browse... and put Icon.ico

--Launch Eve.bat press a key to say that you are sure to put your PC to sleep and it will go to sleep
+-Launch Eve press a key to say that you are sure to put your PC to sleep and it will go to sleep

 -Some line from the creator